Reading Time: 7 minutes

 3. Select the Right Channels for Your Language School Audience

 You don’t need to be everywhere on social media.
-In fact, spreading yourself too thin will only serve to dilute the quality of your community engagement, and confuse prospective students about what your school really stands for.
+Spreading yourself too thin will only dilute the quality of your community engagement and confuse prospective students about what your school stands for.

-The age, gender, location, and interests of your audience dictates where they are likely to be on social media.
+Your audience’s age, gender, location, and interests dictate where they will likely be on social media.

 Want to reach the mothers of prospective ESL summer camp students?
-You’ll want to be active on Facebook, where the growing majority of users are female, between the ages of 18-49.
+You’ll want to be active on Facebook, where the growing majority of users are female, between the ages of 18 and 49.

 Hoping to reach teens to promote your youth-oriented ESL program?
 Consider adding Snapchat to your social media mix, where more than 60% of users are in the 18-to-24 age group, as compared to 28% of Instagram-ers.

 Want to target young audiences in China?
-You’ll need to be active on Instagram, which is not blocked in China, and is very popular across Asia.
-Advanced social media coordinators may even decide to use Weibo – the Chinese equivalent of Twitter – to reach out to prospective students in their mother tongue.
+You’ll need to be active on Instagram, which is not blocked in China and is very popular across Asia.
+Advanced social media coordinators may even use Weibo – the Chinese equivalent of Twitter – to reach out to prospective students in their mother tongue.

 4. Align Your Content with Your Audience & Your Goals

 Setting up social media accounts is easy.
-Attracting and engaging users with relevant, frequently updated content is a bit more work!
-But there are simple approaches language schools can use to ensure their content is fresh, audience-specific, and goal-oriented.
+Attracting and engaging users with relevant, frequently updated content is more work!
+However, there are simple approaches language schools can use to ensure their content is fresh, audience-specific, and goal-oriented.

 Here are a few ideas: